Samuel Tilden Norton: Professional career

 Following his graduation from high school, Norton immediately began his professional training working as a draftsman for Edward Neissen, a Los Angeles architect.
 He later moved temporarily to New York City for further design apprenticeship work.
 Upon his return to Los Angeles, Norton founded his own architectural firm around 1902 at 253 South Broadway, Room 316.
 He later moved to 607 South Hill Street, Room 418.
 By the 1930s, his office was at Room 1210, 704 South Spring Street—the Financial Center Building of which he had been the architect in 1927.
 Norton had early on formed a partnership with Frederick H. Wallis, their firm being known as Norton and Wallis, Architects.
 He was also associated with the family-owned Norton Investment Company (or Norton Securities Company).

 Community activities

 Norton was very involved in his community.
 He was a founder and charter member of the Hillcrest Country Club and served as a director of the Prudential Building and Loan Association.
 He was also a proud upholder of his faith, serving as president of the Board of Trustees of Congregation B'nai B'rith, the Jewish Men's Professional Club of Los Angeles, Nathan Straus Palestine Society, and Jewish Consumption Relief,.
 In addition, he was a director of the Federation of Jewish Welfare Organizations, the Jewish Welfare Fund, and Wilshire Boulevard Temple.
 Norton was professionally active as well, having served as president of the Southern California Chapter of the American Institute of Architects which he had joined around 1912.
 He also wrote articles about houses for The Illustrated Magazine beginning in the early 1900s.

 Portfolio

-Norton was responsible for the design of many Jewish landmarks in the Los Angeles area, such as:
+Norton designed many Jewish landmarks in the Los Angeles area, including: